 The special revenue fund labeled "General" is the government's primary operating fund.
-It accounts for all financial resources of the general government, expect those required to be accounted for in other fund.
+It accounts for all financial resources of the general government, expect those required to be accounted for in another fund.

-The capital project fund labeled "Road Paving" is used to account for financial resources for road maintenance and improvements.
+The capital project fund labeled "Roads" is used to account for financial resources to be used for the acquisition or construction of roads.